If you have been the victim of an assault, call 911

 The judge may grant or deny the 209A Order after speaking with you.
 If the judge grants the Order, you will receive a Temporary Order for up to ten (10) days.
 A court date will be scheduled within ten (10) court days for you to return to court for a Permanent Order, which lasts for a year and can be renewed.
 Keep you copy of the Order with you at all times.
 The judge will also order the abuser to surrender all guns and gun permits he or she possesses.
 The police will deliver (serve) a copy of the Order to your abuser and will keep a copy on file at the police station.
 It is important to provide the abuser’s home, work, or other likely addresses so that the police can serve the Order as quickly as possible and provide the required notice of the next court date.
 A violation of certain terms of a 209A Order (orders to vacate the premises, refrain from abuse and have no contact with you) requires that the police arrest your abuser.
 A violation of a 209A Order, once the abuser has notice of the Order, is a criminal offense.

-What happens at the end of a year or the end of the effective date?
+What happens at the end of the year or the end of the effective date?

 If a 209A Order is issued by the judge for a year, you must return to the court for an extension of the Order at the end of that year or the Order will expire.